Dear Puffin Friends:

 Events of these past two summers illustrate the effects of climate change in a powerful way.
 My experiences in bringing puffins back to Maine have shown me that people can reverse declines caused by past generations.
 Today, our generation is impacting wildlife in ways that are more subtle, yet just as threatening as the now-outlawed hunting of puffins for feathers and meat.
 I believe that human-caused climate change is the most urgent conservation issue of our time.
 I am convinced that the fate of puffin chicks is directly related to climate change.
 After watching the sad demise of last year’s puffling Petey, along with many of Hope’s contemporaries, I am more convinced than ever that we must take action to protect the precious life of this beautiful planet.
 We can all make personal choices in our everyday lives to reduce our carbon foot print while electing representatives that will vote for policies that protect our climate.
 Inaction is, quite simply, a vote for fewer puffins.
 But positive action provides us with a glimmer of Hope.

 P.S.
-If you are not already a member of the Cam Super Fans (see link below), I hope you will join our friends so that we can keep you informed as we make plans for summer 2014.
+If you are not already a member of the Cam Super Fans, I hope you will join, so that we can keep you informed as we make plans for summer 2014.
 CLICK HERE to join the group.